 On a global basis, NTT Communications provides ICT solutions, including networks, cloud services, applications and security.
-In addition to contributing to society, these solutions help reduce environmental impact by curtailing $CO_2$ emissions.
+In addition to contributing to society, these solutions help reduce environmental impact by curtailing CO2 emissions.

-Linking data centers, networks and servers, Enterprise Cloud is one example of a cloud service for companies that we are uniquely positioned to offer as a telecommunications operator.
+Linking DCs, networks and servers, Enterprise Cloud is one example of a cloud service for companies that we are uniquely positioned to offer as a telecommunications operator.
 The service features a host of options, such as the ability to allocate resources flexibly in accordance with customer needs.
 As the core service can be used for backbone operations, customers can utilize Enterprise Cloud as a virtual server in place of servers and storage that they previously had to install and operate themselves.
 This service reduces the number of servers that companies need to operate, achieving a decrease equivalent to 97 t-CO2 per year (approximately 74%) for small- and medium-sized companies.
-The service's system environment can be configured to use consistent specifications in Japan and overseas, thereby reducing configuration and operational costs substantially compared to what a client would experience if installing their own independent systems.
+The service's system environment can be configured to use consistent specifications in Japan and overseas, thereby reducing configuration and operational costs substantially compared with what a client would experience if installing their own independent systems.

-■ CO2 Reduction Effect by Enterprise Cloud
+■ CO2 Reduction Effect from Using Enterprise Cloud Service

-California Sacramento 3 Data Center Supports ICT Companies in Silicon Valley
+Sacramento 3 Data Center Supports ICT Companies in Silicon Valley

-The United States represents over 50% of the global data center market, reflecting its robust ICT industry and growth in outsourcing of ICT environments, as companies increasingly use cloud resources.
+The United States represents over 50% of the global DC market, reflecting its robust ICT industry and growth in the outsourcing of ICT environments, as companies increasingly use cloud resources.
 This market in the United States has been expanding by 19% or so annually.
-In April 2015, NTT Communications opened its third data center in Sacramento, the California Sacramento 3 (CA3) Data Center, to better serve its customers there.
+In April 2015, NTT Communications opened its third DC in Sacramento, the California Sacramento 3 (CA3) Data Center, to better serve its customers there.

-This data center is located in a seismically stable area within 15 minutes of an international airport.
-Many ICT companies are drawn to this data center for its security and excellent environmental performance.
-Specifically, the data center features leading-edge air conditioning systems that utilize external air and cold water for cooling, realizing strong energy conservation through efficient temperature management.
+This DC is located in a seismically stable area within 15 minutes of an international airport.
+Many ICT companies are drawn to this DC for its security and excellent environmental performance.
+Specifically, the DC features leading-edge air-conditioning systems that utilize external air and cold water for cooling, realizing strong energy conservation through efficient temperature management.